 We decided to go see Bratislava for ourselves.

 If there’s a first reason to visit Bratislava (from Vienna) it is to see startling contrasts.
-Vienna is grand and pristine.
+Vienna is grand and pristine (but maybe a bit soulless?).
 The train station is ultra-modern, the train that you enter to get to Bratislava sleek and shiny.
 The Austrian countryside is tidy, organized and futuristic: you’ll see solar panel farms and lots of gigantic wind turbines.
 When you cross the Slovakian border everything changes.
 You’ll suddenly see ramshackled wooden sheds, communist-era train stations in dire need of paint, and old train carriages lying off to the the side, rusted and covered in graffiti.
-At this moment you realize that you are in the heart of Eastern Europe.

 Bratislava won’t win any beauty contests.
 But it has unpolished charm.
 You can see it in the photos above.
 Buildings might be weathered but for the most part you see that people have tried to beautify their space with color.
 The old streets and sidewalks are uneven, grass growing through cracks in the paving stones.
 The most important thing that Bratislava has is character which, in hindsight was maybe what was lacking for us in Vienna where everything was, well, too perfect.

 Note the statues which are recent and injected to give the old town a bit of life.
 This post explores more of the quirky statues in town.

 We spent an afternoon walking around the old town and getting a feel for Bratislava.
 It was unpretentious and the people we met were friendly.

 So, is Bratislava worth a day trip from Vienna?